November 21, 2024

 Should your business accept ACH or credit cards?

-Deciding between accepting ACH or credit cards depends on your business needs and what’s most convenient for your customers.
+Deciding between accepting ACH or credit cards (or even ePayables) depends on your business needs and what’s most convenient for your customers.
 If you make frequent recurring payments like payroll or larger transactions, ACH offers significant savings on transaction fees.
 On the other hand, credit cards provide speed and flexibility, making them ideal for one-time purchases.

 Offering both options ensures customer satisfaction and keeps your business adaptable.